Suzuki Xbee: 2025 facelift

 The Xbee received a major facelift in October 2025 with a boxier appearance.
-The interior was also refreshed with new dashboard, steering wheel, digital instrument cluster, door panels, instrument cluster, seat upholstery and additional electronic parking brake for the top model.
-The powertrain was also changed to a naturally aspirated 1.2 L Z12E engine and combined to a CVT, shared with Swift and Solio.
+The interior was also refreshed with a new dashboard, steering wheel, digital instrument cluster, door panels, instrument cluster, seat upholstery and additional electronic parking brake for the top model.
+The powertrain was also changed to a naturally aspirated 1.2 L Z12E engine and combined to a CVT, shared with the Swift and Solio.